webmaster442/Calculator/Calculator/manual.md

 Parameters: No parameters are needed

+## list

+Lists currently set variables.

+Parameters: No parameters are needed

 ## rad

 Changes the angle mode to radians, which divides the circle into 2π radians